Programs

 Join us at Grange Insurance Audubon Center to kick off the 2026 NPBYC!
 Local environmental, gardening, and native plant focused organizations will be tabling this event.
 Each participating household will be able to pick up this year's official toolkit!
 The kick-off is a fantastic opportunity to engage with community organizations, learn more about native plants, and pick up some useful resources.

-Rain Gardens 101 Nicole Tabit, Franklin Park Conservatory
+Community Backyards: Rain Gardens 101 Nicole Tabit, Franklin Park Conservatory

 Thursday April 30th